SuneGadegaard/MifPA/clustering/graph_editing/readMe.md

 And then the code in readAndWriteJson is used to read the data from a Json-formattet file.
 Furthermore, there is a small file called "displayGraph.py", which contains code for visualising the graphs - both the input and the output graphs.

-First the graph defined by X is displayed, then the IP is solved, and then the graph defined by z as an adjacency matrix is displayed.
+First the graph defined by $X$ is displayed, then the IP is solved, and then the graph defined by $z$ as an adjacency matrix is displayed.
 Below is a set of links to videos describing the implementation (danish)

 * [About the structure of the code](https://www.loom.com/share/ffaa342f6c8a42738f38135478021b4c)